ModelInference/dinv/README.md

 #### Running the Instrumenter

-After capturing your network traffic, and annotating insteresting areas of your code your project will be ready for instrumentation.
+After capturing your network traffic, and annotating interesting areas of your code your project will be ready for instrumentation.
 Instrumentation runs at the directory level.
-Running Dinvs instrumenter on a directory will trigger the duplication of that directory.
+Running DInv's instrumenter on a directory will trigger the duplication of that directory.
 The result is two directories, for example running `dinv -i someDir` will insturment all files within `someDir` and copy